Which of the following best describes the relationship between na... | Channels for Pearson+

 1

-Recognize the relationship: Natural selection is one of the primary mechanisms that drives evolution.
-It explains how certain traits become more common in a population due to differential survival and reproduction.
+Clarify the relationship between natural selection and evolution: Natural selection is one of the primary mechanisms that drives evolution.
+It favors individuals with advantageous traits, leading to changes in the population's genetic makeup over time.

-Eliminate incorrect options: The first option ('Natural selection and evolution are unrelated biological processes') is incorrect because they are closely related.
-The second option ('Natural selection prevents evolution from occurring in populations') is also incorrect because natural selection facilitates evolution.
-The fourth option ('Evolution is a mechanism that drives the process of natural selection') is incorrect because evolution is the result, not the mechanism.
+Evaluate the options provided in the problem: Analyze each statement to determine whether it accurately describes the relationship between natural selection and evolution.
+For example, the statement 'Natural selection is a mechanism that drives evolution by favoring individuals with advantageous traits' aligns with the scientific understanding of these processes.

-Identify the correct option: The third option ('Natural selection is a mechanism that drives the process of evolution') accurately describes the relationship between the two concepts.
+Conclude by identifying the correct description: Based on the analysis, recognize that natural selection and evolution are interconnected, with natural selection acting as a driving force for evolutionary change.

 Watch next